Created by former Editor-in-Chief Mokhtar Haidari, Geimaku was once known as residentevilonly.com

 No scores.
-I’ve come to believe that an arbitrary number can’t measure my opinions as efficiently as a properly written analysis.
-I once thought of them as an “enjoyment meter” considering the overall sense of reward, being or not worth its value and the effort required to reach the closing credits.
+I’ve come to believe that an arbitrary number can’t measure opinions as efficiently as a properly written analysis.
+I used them as an “enjoyment meter” considering the overall sense of reward, being or not worth its value and the effort required to reach the closing credits.

 Instead, a detailed but brief final statement will now translate whatever that score number was supposed to mean.

 It shows special events such as E3, Steam sales, public betas and just about anything noteworthy.

 Its main purpose is to show in-game curiosities like game-breaking strategies, secret overpowered items, exploits and unintentional issues that may help or hinder your trip.

 I personally consider this a content spoiler.
 Not something that will ruin the game’s plot, such as a character’s death.
 Instead, it might ruin the challenge or the surprise of uncovering such weapons / strategies by yourself.
 Including this in reviews might lose their coherence since more paragraphs would be spent talking about one particular instance or element than the proper analysis of the game itself.
 Also, it’s better to just keep texts short and simple.